ReturnInfinity/BareMetal-OS/README.md

 	bochs -f bochs.cfg

 Notes:
-- The bochs.cfg may need to be adjusted for your usage.
+- The `bochs.cfg` file may need to be adjusted for your usage.
 It was created for a Linux-based system.
 - `display_libary` is set to use `x` for X Windows with the GUI Debugger by default.
-On macOS or Windows you will need to use `sdl2`.
+On macOS or Windows you will need to use `sdl2` with no additional options.
 - The file paths for `romimage` and `vgaromimage` will need to be updated if the Bochs BIOS files are in a different location.